efredericks/CloudAppsDev/_posts/2-CloudTechnologies.md

 * `bq`

 `bq` interacts with [BigQuery](https://cloud.google.com/bigquery/), Google's service for interacting with large datasets.
-Here, you can run queries, manipulate datasets/tables, and other entities that are part of the BigQuery ecosystem.
+Here, you can run queries, manipulate datasets/tables, and interact with other entities that are part of the BigQuery ecosystem.

 Figure 10 shows a sample screenshot of my Google Cloud console, with Cloud Shell activated.
 Note that you can open it by clicking the little terminal icon at the top right, and it will pop open the shell in the bottom of your screen.